evpv-simulator/evpv/README.md

    <img src="docs/logo.jpg" width="100%">
 </center>

-**The EVPV-simulator (Electric Vehicles - PhotoVoltaics Simulator) model is an open-source Python tool designed to calculate the spatio-temporal charging needs of privately-owned electric vehicles (EVs) and the potential for locally installed solar photovoltaics (PV) to meet these needs.
-The tool is primarily suited for modeling mobility demand in cities on weekdays, for which it enables the endogenous computation of daily mobility demand by combining georeferenced data with state-of-the-art spatial trip distribution models.
-For PV generation, it relies on the PVLib toolbox and integrates various PV installation archetypes (e.g., rooftop, free-standing PV, etc.)..**
+**The EVPV-simulator (Electric Vehicles - PhotoVoltaics Simulator) model is an open-source Python tool designed to calculate the spatio-temporal charging needs of privately-owned electric vehicles (EVs) and the potential for solar photovoltaics (PV) to meet these needs in a given region of interest**.
+Tailored especially for urban contexts with limited mobility data, the simulator enables the endogenous estimation of daily mobility patterns by combining georeferenced datasets with advanced spatial trip distribution models.
+For PV generation, it leverages the capabilities of the PVLib library and supports a range of installation archetypes (e.g., rooftop, free-standing PV, etc.).

 Authors = Jeremy Dumoulin, Alejandro Pena-Bello, Noémie Jeannin, Nicolas Wyrsch

 Lead institution = EPFL PV-LAB, Switzerland

-Contact = jeremy.dumoulin@epfl.ch
+Contact = jeremy[dot]dumoulin[at]epfl[dot]ch

 Langage = python 3